SusanaRocha/SusanaRocha.github.io/_team/michiel.md

 email: michie.deras@kuleuven.be
 ---
 <p align= "justify">
-While Michiel's PhD is focused on the generation of ammnia using electrochemistry, within the RochaLab, he is in charge of Friday drinks and Thursday sandwiches.<br>
+While Michiel's PhD is focused on the generation of ammonia using electrochemistry, within the RochaLab, he is in charge of Friday drinks and Thursday sandwiches.<br>
-He pays of a spot in this website with babybels :)
+He pays of a spot on this website with babybels :)